Diffusion of Community Fact-Checked Misinformation on Twitter

+Importantly, while our study complements earlier work studying the diffusion of expert fact-checked posts, we do not claim that the selection by the crowd is more representative for the population of misinformation on social media as a whole.
+Rather, our results imply that the crowd focuses on different targets when fact-checking social media content and that sample selection plays a key role when studying misinformation diffusion.
+Compiling a representative sample of \emph{all} misinformation circulating on social media presents an important -- yet difficult -- challenge for future research.

 \textbf{Practical implications:} From a practical perspective, policy initiatives around the world oblige social media platforms to develop countermeasures against misinformation.
-Community-based fact-checking opens new avenues to increase the scalability of fact-checking of social media content and may help to overcome trust issues associated with expert-created fact-checks.
+Community-based fact-checking opens new avenues to increase the scalability and speed of fact-checking of social media content.
+Furthermore, the community-based approach has the potential to to overcome trust issues associated with expert-created fact-checks \cite{Allen.2020}.
 The observed differences in the selection of fact-checking targets between community and expert fact-checkers suggest that both approaches might well complement each other.
-As such, employing community-based fact-checking systems (as part of a larger toolset) could lead to improved coverage and may help to combat misinformation on social media more effectively.
+Here, community-created fact-checking may help to identify misinformation that is actually of interest to actual social media users -- and which may go unnoticed on third-party fact-checking organizations.
+The results of our user study further suggest that the vast majority of community-created fact-checks are perceived as being reliable.
+Although misuse of the platform cannot be prevented completely, previous research suggests that many issues with bad actors can effectively be addressed using sophisticated ranking mechanisms (\eg, helpfulness ratings), incentivizing high-quality fact-checks (\eg, blocking malicious contributors) or additional community-based content moderation efforts \cite{Epstein.2020,Godel.2021}.
+In sum, community-based fact-checking systems (as part of a larger toolset) allow social media platforms for improved coverage and may help to combat misinformation on social media more effectively.